-In LIQUID-SOLID ADSORPTION CHROMATOGRAPHY (LSC) the column packing also serves as the stationary phase.
-In Tswett's original work the stationary phase was finely divided $CaCO_3$, but modern columns employ porous $3-10 \mu$ m particles of silica or alumina.
-Because the stationary phase is polar, the mobile phase is usually a nonpolar or moderately polar solvent.
+In Liquid-solid adsorption Chromatography (LSC) the column packing also serves as the stationary phase.
+In Tswett's original work the stationary phase was finely divided CaCO3, but modern columns employ porous 3-10 μm particles of silica or alumina.
+Because the stationary phase is polar, the mobile phase usually is a nonpolar or a moderately polar solvent.
 Typical mobile phases include hexane, isooctane, and methylene chloride.
 The usual order of elution-from shorter to longer retention times-is olefins < aromatic hydrocarbons < ethers < esters, aldehydes, ketones < alcohols, amines < amide < carboxylic acids

-Nonpolar stationary phases, such as charcoal-based absorbents, also may be used.
+Nonpolar stationary phases, such as charcoal-based absorbents, also are used.
 For most samples, liquid-solid chromatography does not offer any special advantages over liquid-liquid chromatography.
-One exception is the analysis of isomers, where LLC excels.
+One exception is the analysis of isomers, where LSC excels.